Right of Way (easement) disputes

 Rights of Way over Registered Land

-The Land Registration Act 2002 is designed to avoid, or at least reduce the likelihood of, a purchaser being bound by interests affecting the land which the purchaser is unaware of.
-Some interests which affect registered land have to be registered and, if not registered, are lost when the registered land is sold.
+The system of land registration is designed to avoid, or at least reduce the likelihood of, a purchaser being bound by interests burdening the land which the purchaser is unaware of.
+To help to achieve this objective, some interests which affect registered land have to be registered and, if not registered, are lost when the registered land is sold.

 The above explanation of the law is only an overview and in order to be reasonably concise I have had to leave some details out - details which are likely to affect what the law would say about your own situation.
 So please do not rely on the above but Contact me for advice